First Conte government: Composition

-Program
+Programme

 The two parties signed a contract on a shared program on various measures.
-During his speech before the investiture vote in the Italian Senate on 5 June, Conte announced his willingness to reduce illegal immigration and increase the contrast to human traffickers and smugglers.
-He also advocated a fight against political corruption, the introduction of a law which regulates the conflict of interests, a new bill which expands the right of self-defense, a tax reduction and a drastic cut to politics' costs, thanks to the annuities' abolition.
+During his speech before the investiture vote in the Senate of the Republic on 5 June, Conte announced his willingness to reduce illegal immigration and increase the contrast to human traffickers and smugglers.
+He also advocated a fight against political corruption, the introduction of a law which regulates the conflict of interests, a new bill expanding the right of self-defense, a tax reduction, and a drastic cut to politics' costs thanks to the annuities' abolition.
 Conte also proposed to lift off the international sanctions against Russia.

 Immigration

-The coalition's immigration policy is led by Interior Minister and Deputy Prime Minister Matteo Salvini, a strong opponent of illegal immigration.
-Salvini laid out a three-point program to contrast illegal immigration, including increasing the number of repatriation centers, reducing immigration and increasing deportations of those who don't qualify for asylum.
+The coalition's immigration policy policy was led by Salvini, who acted as both Minister of the Interior and Deputy Prime Minister of Italy, a strong opponent of illegal immigration.
+Salvini laid out a three-point program to contrast illegal immigration, including increasing the number of repatriation centers, reducing immigration and increasing deportations of those who don ot qualify for asylum.
 The policy document calls for the deportation of Italy's estimated 500,000 undocumented immigrants "as a priority".

-On 10 June 2018, Salvini announced the closure of Italian ports, stating that "everyone in Europe is doing their own business, now Italy is also raising its head.
-Let's stop the business of illegal immigration".
+On 10 June, Salvini announced the closure of Italian ports, stating that "everyone in Europe is doing their own business, now Italy is also raising its head.
+Let's stop the business of illegal immigration."
 The following day, the ships Aquarius and SOS Méditerranée that were requesting to dock at an Italian port to disembark the rescued migrants were turned away by Italy and Malta.
 On the following day, Spain accepted the passengers of the Aquarius.

-On 18 June 2018, Salvini announced the government would conduct a census of Romani people in Italy for the purpose of deporting all who are not in the country legally.
-However, this measure was criticized as unconstitutional and was attacked by the opposition and also by some members of the M5S.
+On 18 June, Salvini announced the government would conduct a census of Romani people in Italy for the purpose of deporting all who are not in the country legally; however, this measure was criticised as unconstitutional and was attacked by the opposition and also by some members of the M5S.

-Taxes

-The Government of Change pledged to reform the Italian tax system by introducing flat taxes for businesses and individuals, with a no-tax area for low-income households and corrections to keep some degree of tax progression (as required by the Constitution).

-Politicians' salaries and pensions
+Taxes and politicians' salaries and pensions

-The parties intend to cut the pensions and annuities of members of the Parliament, regional councillors and those employed by constitutional bodies.
-They also intend to review all monthly pensions exceeding the amount contributed while working by more than 5,000 euros.
+The Government of Change pledged to reform the Italian tax system by introducing flat taxes (a long-time goal of Berlusconi and the broader centre-right coalition) for businesses and individuals, with a no-tax area for low-income households and corrections to keep some degree of tax progression (as required by the Constitution of Italy).
+The governing parties intended to cut the pensions and annuities of members of the Parliament, as well as regional councillors and those employed by constitutional bodies.
+They also intended to review all monthly pensions exceeding the amount contributed while working by more than 5,000 euros.

 Direct democracy

-The coalition has pledged to use direct democracy via referendum.
-Riccardo Fraccaro, a M5S long-time advocate of such votes, became the world's first Minister for Direct Democracy, advocating a lowering of the 50% participation quorum for referendum to be valid and the introduction of citizens' initiatives for new laws.
+The governing coalition pledged to use direct democracy via referendum.
+Riccardo Fraccaro, a M5S long-time advocate of such votes, became the world's first Minister for Direct Democracy, advocating a lowering of the 50% participation quorum for referendums in Italy to be valid and the introduction of citizens' initiatives for new laws.